paschalogu/Terraform/README.md

 # Task

 ### Objectives:
-To Use infrastructure-as-code tools (Terraform):
+To use infrastructure-as-code tools (Terraform):
 1. Set up EKS cluster, VPC, subnets, and other required resources.
 2. Set up a private Docker registry to store the application's Docker images.
-3. Setup MySQL Database
+3. Setup MySQL Database.
----

-### Infrastructure Diagram
+## Infrastructure Architecture Diagram

-![Infrastructure diagram of the setup](./assets/infra.png) Infrastructure diagram of the setup
+![Infrastructure diagram of the setup](./assets/infra.png) Figure 1: Infrastructure diagram of the setup

-### Design Choice
-For high availability and fault tolerance of the infrastructure, instances have been replicated on different availability zones (us-east-1a, us-east-1b, us-east-1c) within the same region.

-## Here's a step-by-step approach, to reproduce this task
+1. Client device used to prepare the infrastructure as code.
+It should have git, terraform and AWS CLI installed.
+2. GitHub: Source Code Management GitHub used for code versioning.
+With `git pull`, and `git push`, files are kept in sync with the remote server.
+3. Terraform: The infrastructure-as-code tool used to codify and provision the infrastructure on cloud.
+4. AWS Cloud, where the infrastructure resources are provisioned.

+## Solution Deployment

-### Set 0: Getting Started: Assumptions and Prerequisites
+### Step 0: Getting Started

 **Prerequisites:**
 To reproduce this set-up:
-- Familiarity with Linux, Git and GitHub, infrastructure-as-code and DevOps.
+- Familiarity with Linux, Git and GitHub, infrastructure-as-code and DevOps has been assumed.
 - Ubuntu Linux 20.04 Focal Fossa LTS distribution was used for all the activities in the task.
 - An AWS account with appropriate permissions to create resources like EKS, VPC, subnets, ECR, and RDS (MySQL) is required.
 Visit this link to [create an AWS account](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html) if you don't already have an account.

+**Considerations:**
+- For High availability and fault tolerance, instances have been replicated on different availability zones (us-east-1a, us-east-1b, us-east-1c) within the same region.
+- Principle of Least Privilege was considered when assigning policy to IAM role for the cluster.
+- Security: Public access to the MySQL database has been denied.

 ### Step 1: Confirm Terraform is Installed Locally